Patryk Jaki

 Patryk Tomasz Jaki (born 11 May 1985) is a Polish politician, sitting as a Member of the European Parliament since 2019.
-He is the leader of the European Conservatives and Reformists Group in the European Parliament, and has been vice-president of the Law and Justice party since 2024.
+He currently serves as Co-Chair of the European Conservatives and Reformists Group in the European Parliament, and has been vice-president of the Law and Justice party since 2024.

 He was previously a member of the Sejm, the lower house of the parliament of Poland, in the VII and VIII terms (2011–2019).
 He served as Secretary of State in the Ministry of Justice (2015–2019) and has been the vice-chairman of the Euronest Parliamentary Assembly since 2019.

 Biography

 Education

 Jaki graduated from the University of Wrocław and obtained a master's degree in political science in 2010.
 He also completed the ARGO Top Public Executive program organized by the National School of Public Administration in collaboration with IESE Business School in Barcelona (2018), and training at Sam Houston State University in Huntsville, Texas.
 In 2019, he defended his doctoral dissertation at the Faculty of National Security of the War Studies University.
 He conducted classes for students at Opole University in the security policy workshop.